What is it?

 - difficulty with walking, speaking, and swallowing

 They may also experience behavioural changes such as depression, paranoia, impulsiveness, obsessive behaviour, aggression, and a shortened attention span.
 About 50% of those with liver disease and 90% of those with brain involvement will have Kayser-Fleischer rings which are deposits of copper in a ring around the cornea.
 These can be seen with an eye test called a slit lamp examination.
-Some patients may also have anaemia, easy bruising, joint pain and/or kidney dysfunction.
+Some patients may also have anaemia, are easily bruised, joint pain and/or kidney problems.

 Left untreated, Wilson’s disease tends to become progressively worse and is eventually fatal.
 With early detection and treatment most of those affected can live relatively normal lives.
 Liver and neurological damage that occurs prior to treatment may improve but it is often permanent.